MorganeStorey/CellProfiler_pipeline/README.md

 https://cellprofiler.org/releases

 Once downloaded, open the .cpproj file with CellProfiler and drag and drop the images from the example_images file into the first module ("Images").
 The pipeline can be run either in one go (press "Analyze images" button) or one step at a time (press "Start Test Mode" button).
 To understand the way each module functions, I recommend running the pipeline in Test Mode after clicking the eye icons next to each module to show the output of each module.
+I have included a brief description of the purpose of each module in the comment box to help comprehension (top right of the CellProfiler interface).

 The pipeline was developed in CellProfiler v4.2.1.